GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/Before the HOL.md

 1. In a web browser on you jump VM navigate to the Power BI Desktop download page (<https://powerbi.microsoft.com/en-us/desktop/>)

-2. Select the Download Free link in the middle of the page.
+2. Select the Download Free link in the middle of the page

   ![The Power BI Desktop download screen is displayed, and Download Free is selected.](images/Setup/image19.png "Power BI Desktop download screen")